If your home is cluttered with a bunch of space-hogging stuff, deciding what to keep and what to toss can seem like a huge task.

 20. A Flimsy Wine Corkscrew

-Ditch your cheap spare wine corkscrew and any other cheap kitchen gizmos you have multiples of.
+Ditch your cheap spare wine corkscrew and any other cheap kitchen gizmos you have in multiples.
+You only need one good one, even if you are major wino!

 19. The Item Your Pet Destroyed